ocadotechnology/hippolyte/README.md

 You can update `serverless.yml` to associate your credentials with stages if you intended to deploy multiple instances of the service.
 The email setting is optional and uses SNS to alert the provided address to an failed pipelines or tables.

 ## Motivation
-Since DynamoDB is a fully managed service, and supports cross-region replication you may wonder why you even need to backup data in the first place.
+Since DynamoDB is a fully managed service and supports cross-region replication you may wonder why you even need to backup data in the first place.
 If you're running production applications on AWS then you probably already have a lot of confidence in the durability of data in services like DynamoDB or S3.

-Our motivation for building this was to protect against application or user error, no matter how durable Amazon's services are, they wont protect you from unintended updates and deletes.
+Our motivation for building this was to protect against application or user error.
+No matter how durable Amazon's services are, they wont protect you from unintended updates and deletes.
 Historical snapshots of data and state also provide additional value, allowing you to restore to a separate table and compare against live data.

 ## Design
 We've chosen [Amazon Data Pipeline](https://aws.amazon.com/datapipeline/) as a tool to create, manage and run our backup tasks.
 Data Pipeline helps with orchestration, automatic retries for failed jobs and the potential to make use of SNS notifications for successful or failed EMR tasks.